blakesmith/cloji/README.md

 ## What doesn't work

 - Huffman encoding
-- Huffman decoding (almost works, see the perl implementation in docs)
+- Huffman decoding (almost works, see the mobiunpack.py implementation in docs)